cocacola-lab/Physics-RW/README.md

 <div align="center">
     <h2> Bridging the Reality Gap: A Benchmark for Physical Reasoning in General World Models with Various Physical Phenomena beyond Mechanics </h2>
 </div>
-Physics-RW benchmark is a physical reasoning dataset constructed from real-world videos.
+Physics-RW is designed for vision-language physical reasoning tasks, which is constructed from real-world videos.
 Encompassing a broad spectrum of real-world phenomena—mechanics, thermodynamics, electromagnetism, and optics—Physics-RW offers a comprehensive evaluation platform.

 -----
 ## 0. Contents